The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Sao Paulo, SP, BR

-Nivaldo Alonso practices in Sao Paulo, Brazil.
+Nivaldo Alonso practices practicing medicine in Sao Paulo, Brazil.
 Alonso is rated as a Distinguished expert by MediFind in the treatment of Acrocephalopolydactyly.
-Their top areas of expertise are Cleft Lip and Palate, Acrocephalopolydactyly, Pfeiffer Syndrome, Osteotomy, and Bone Graft.
+They are also highly rated in 20 other conditions, according to our data.
+Their clinical expertise encompasses Cleft Lip and Palate, Pfeiffer Syndrome, Saethre-Chotzen Syndrome, Osteotomy, and Bone Graft.

 Distinguished in Acrocephalopolydactyly